Sándor Szűcs

 Sándor Szűcs (23 November 1921 – 4 June 1951) was a Hungarian football player.
-He was a defender for Szolnoki MÁV and Újpest FC.
-With Újpest, he was a three-time league champion in the Nemzeti Bajnokság I. He had 19 appearances as an international for Hungary from 1941 to 1948.
-In 1951, he was executed by the Hungarian regime for an attempted defection to Austria.
+He was a defender for Szolnoki MÁV and Újpest FC, with whom he was a three-time league champion in the Nemzeti Bajnokság I. He had 19 appearances for Hungary from 1941 to 1948.
+In 1951, he was executed for an attempted defection to Austria.

 Biography

 Szűcs was born in Szolnok in 1921.
-He began his career with his local club, Szolnoki MÁV, at the age of 17 in 1938.
+He began his career with his local club, Szolnoki MÁV, at the age of 17.
 In 1944, he moved to Újpest FC where he played alongside Ferenc Szusza and Gyula Zsengellér.

-In 1940, he made his first appearance as a youth international for the Hungarian national youth team.
+In 1940, he made his first appearance for the Hungarian national youth team.
 In March 1941, he was called up to the Hungary national football team for a match against Yugoslavia.
-Over the years on the national team, he played alongside Ferenc Puskás, József Bozsik, Ferenc Deák, György Sárosi and Nándor Hidegkuti for Hungary.
+While in the national team, he played alongside Ferenc Puskás, József Bozsik, Ferenc Deák, György Sárosi and Nándor Hidegkuti.